-This is the first step in waste water treatment process.
-Collection systems are put in place by municipal administration, home owners as well as business owners to ensure that all the wastewater is collected and directed to a central point.
+This is the first step in the wastewater treatment process.
+Collection systems are put in place by the municipal administration, homeowners as well as business owners to ensure that all the wastewater is collected and directed to a central point.

 2. Odor Control

-At the treatment plant, odor control is very important.
+At the treatment plant, odor control is important, to say the least.
 Wastewater contains a lot of dirty substances that cause a foul smell over time.
 To ensure that the surrounding areas are free of the foul smell, odor treatment processes are initiated at the treatment plant.

-Failure to observe this step, results in constant machine and equipment problems.
+Failure to observe this step results in constant machine and equipment problems.
 Specially designed equipment is used to get rid of grit that is usually washed down into the sewer lines by rainwater.
 The solid wastes removed from the wastewater are then transported and disposed off in landfills.

 4. Primary Treatment

 The sludge, the solid waste that settles at the surface of the tanks, is removed by large scrappers and is pushed to the center of the cylindrical tanks and later pumped out of the tanks for further treatment.
 The remaining water is then pumped for secondary treatment.

 5. Secondary Treatment

-Air is first pumped into huge aeration tanks which mix the wastewater with the seed sludge which is basically small amount of sludge, which fuels the growth of bacteria that uses oxygen and the growth of other small microorganisms that consume the remaining organic matter.
+Air is first pumped into huge aeration tanks that mix the wastewater with the seed sludge which is basically a small amount of sludge, which fuels the growth of bacteria that uses oxygen and the growth of other small microorganisms that consume the remaining organic matter.

-6. Bio-solids handling
+6. Bio-solids Handling

 The methane gas formed is usually used as a source of energy at the treatment plants.
 It can be used to produce electricity in engines or to simply drive plant equipment.
 This gas can also be used in boilers to generate heat for digesters.

-7. Tertiary treatment
+7. Tertiary Treatment

 This stage is similar to the one used by drinking water treatment plants which clean raw water for drinking purposes.
 The tertiary treatment stage has the ability to remove up to 99 percent of the impurities from the wastewater.
 This produces effluent water that is close to drinking water quality.

 9. Sludge Treatment

 This process can take up to 24 hours.
 The remaining water is collected and sent back to the huge aeration tanks for further treatment.
 The sludge is then treated and sent back into the environment and can be used for agricultural use.

 Some of the water is used for cooling the machines within the plants and treated again.
 They try to ensure that nothing is lost.
-It illegal for disposing untreated wastewater into rivers, lakes, oceans or into the environment and if found culpable one can be prosecuted.
+It illegal for disposing untreated wastewater into rivers, lakes, oceans, or into the environment, and if found culpable one can be prosecuted.